mirzaghaderi/rtpcr/README.md

-# iqpcr: a package for statistical analysis of real-time PCR data in R
+# rtpcr: a package for statistical analysis of real-time PCR data in R

 Real-time polymerase chain reaction (real-time PCR), is widely used in biological research.
 Various analysis methods are employed on the real-time PCR data to measure the mRNA levels under different experimental conditions.
-‘iqpcr’ package was developed for amplification efficiency calculation and statistical analysis of real-time PCR data in R. By accounting for up to two reference genes and amplification efficiency values, a general calculation methodology described by <a href="https://doi.org/10.1186/s12859-017-1949-5">Ganger et al. (2017)</a>, matching both <a href="https://doi.org/10.1006/meth.2001.1262">Livak and Schmittgen (2001)</a> and <a href="https://doi.org/10.1093/nar/30.9.e36">Pfaffl et al. (2002) </a> methods was used.
-Based on the experimental conditions, the functions of the ‘iqpcr’ package use a t-test (for experiments with a two-level factor) or analysis of variance (for cases where more than two levels or factors or a blocking factor exist) to calculate the fold change (FC) or relative expression (RE).
+‘rtpcr’ package was developed for amplification efficiency calculation and statistical analysis of real-time PCR data in R. By accounting for up to two reference genes and amplification efficiency values, a general calculation methodology described by <a href="https://doi.org/10.1186/s12859-017-1949-5">Ganger et al. (2017)</a>, matching both <a href="https://doi.org/10.1006/meth.2001.1262">Livak and Schmittgen (2001)</a> and <a href="https://doi.org/10.1093/nar/30.9.e36">Pfaffl et al. (2002) </a> methods was used.
+Based on the experimental conditions, the functions of the ‘rtpcr’ package use a t-test (for experiments with a two-level factor) or analysis of variance (for cases where more than two levels or factors or a blocking factor exist) to calculate the fold change (FC) or relative expression (RE).
 The functions further provide standard deviations and confidence limits for means, apply statistical mean comparisons and present letter mean grouping.
 To facilitate function application, different data sets were used as examples and the outputs were explained.
-An outstanding feature of ‘iqpcr’ package is providing publication-ready bar plots with various controlling arguments for experiments with up to three different factors.
+An outstanding feature of ‘rtpcr’ package is providing publication-ready bar plots with various controlling arguments for experiments with up to three different factors.
-The ‘iqpcr’ package was built based on a general method with various capabilities.
-It is user-friendly and easy to work with and provides an applicable resource for analyzing real-time PCR data in R. ‘iqpcr’ is a CRAN package although the development version of the package can be obtained through Github.
+The ‘rtpcr’ package was built based on a general method with various capabilities.
+It is user-friendly and easy to work with and provides an applicable resource for analyzing real-time PCR data in R. ‘rtpcr’ is a CRAN package although the development version of the package can be obtained through Github.

 # Overview